 1987-1994, Midi, 12 DCO, 1u rack-mounted, 6 note polyphonic, analogue synthesizer

-These racks are pretty common and go for very little money considering what is inside that inconspicuous 1u rack.
+These racks are pretty common and go for very little money (or used to!) considering what is inside that inconspicuous 1u rack.
 Oberheim packed the whole Matrix 6 synth onto one board using 6 of the ‘synth-on-a-chip’ CEM IC’s – the spec is rather impressive:

 6 note polyphonic, 2 DCOs per voice, low pass filter, 2 VCA’s, 3 ENV generators, 2 LFO’s, 2 ramp gens, a tracking generator and a 10 way modulation matrix!!

 Now also note that the Matrix-6 keyboard has no knobs at all, and has two ‘levers’ which look like poor excuses for pitch bend and modulation wheels – I ask: why would you buy a Matrix-6 at all?
 Surely you are better off with this synth in a rack anyway?!

 The Matrix-1000 was intended as a sound module with 1000 of the best sounds from the Matrix-6 keyboard.
 A lot the presets are truly excellent; stick a good effects unit on them and you’re away!
 If you wish to make your own patches you will need an editor as below.